smithbarlow/smithbarlow.xyz/content/about.md

 - Deployed and configured OPNsense as the main router and firewall, setting up VLANs, appropriate subnets, DHCP, and firewall rules to segment and secure homelab traffic.
 - Utilized Proxmox to host virtual machines for labs and services, learning virtualization, resource allocation, and snapshot management—accomplished utilizing LXC containers and KVM virtual machines.
 - Created a SOC lab environment using Kali Linux for vulnerability assessment, a Windows target for exploitation, and the Wazuh stack for real-time detection and prevention.
-- Configured OPNsense firewalling with strict baselines—ensure intervlan traffic is strict and within scope.
+- Configured OPNsense firewalling with strict baselines—ensuring intervlan traffic is strict and within scope.
 - Utilized Wireguard to secure sensitive traffic from self-hosted services to VPS proxy—terminated with TLS 1.2/1.3 certificates.

 __VPS__\